ThorstenWeberGER/Customer_Retention_Program/deliverables/Management_Summary.md

 > To improve our customer experience, loyalty and recurring revenue

 So far, we focused successfully on hyper growth by strong customer akquisition campaigns.
 This caused **problems** like poor customer retention and continuously high costs for marketing and a high cost-per-trip-ratio.
+> From the over 1M attracted and registered users only 5k have repeatedly booked with us in 2023.

 The **purpose** of this project is to change this by designing a highly targeted and data-driven customer loyalty program.
 The **scope** is to analyse customer data, find patterns, insights, define consistent target segments and identify attrative perks for each segment.
 These segments are highly actionable allowing targeted 1:1 marketing campaigns.